joydumply/eat-me/README.md

-# Eat-Me
+# Dummy Next.js

 It's a brand new project on the Next.js that I'm learning in the [course](https://www.udemy.com/course/nextjs-react-the-complete-guide/);

-Here I will log all features that I develop through the course as a To-Do list
+This project is just for basics of Next.js

 -   [x] Init Next.js project
 -   [x] Use a route
 -   [x] Added Dummy Routes